-- Review the wheel clearance diagram (figure 2, page 3) to verify that there is adequate clearance with the wheels you will be using with the installation. - Front brake kits do not include flex lines.
-OEM brake lines will not adapt to Wilwood calipers.
-Check the assembly instructions, or associated components section for brake line recommendations before assembly.
-In addition, Wilwood offers an extensive listing of brake lines and fittings on our web site: www.wilwood.com. - Due to OEM production differences and other variations from vehicle to vehicle, the fastener hardware and other components in this kit may not be suitable for a specific application or vehicle. - It is the responsibility of the purchaser and installer of this kit to verify suitability / fitment of all components and ensure all fasteners and hardware achieve complete and proper engagement.
+- Please be aware there are modifications necessary to the stock hub/caliper mounting bracket dust shield assembly, Figure 3.
+Also, review the wheel clearance diagram, Figure 2, to verify there is adequate clearance with the wheels you will be using with this installation. - Rear brake kits are not supplied with hydraulic lines or fittings and may require the purchase of additional lines or fittings to complete the installation.
+Wilwood offers an extensive listing of brake lines and fittings on our web site: www.wilwood.com. - Rear brake kits are not supplied with parking brake cables hardware or adapters.
+Please see the note in the assembly instructions for vendor recommendations to purchase these parts. - Due to OEM production differences and other variations from vehicle to vehicle, the fastener hardware and other components in this kit may not be suitable for a specific application or vehicle. - It is the responsibility of the purchaser and installer of this kit to verify suitability / fitment of all components and ensure all fasteners and hardware achieve complete and proper engagement.
 Improper or inadequate engagement can lead to component failure.